hubshilpa/Introduction-to-Digital-Humanities-/README.md

 ## The curation of the data and the choices made
-## The steps you took to annotate or enrich the data
+## The steps taken to annotate or enrich the data
 ## Tools